sassoftware/sas-project-change-manager/README.md

 ### Creating a changeset
 A changeset is a SAS program.
 A changeset can be as simple or complex as you make it.
 A good principle to follow is to make sure you have lots of informative put statements in case you need to review the logs.

-When a changeset is executed Project Change Manager will pass it a global macrovariable g_pcm_root, which can then be used in the changeset.
-This is the root location of Project Change Manager as defined by the **PCM_ROOT** environment variable.
+When a changeset is executed Project Change Manager will pass it a global macrovariable _g\_pcm\_root_, which can then be used in the changeset.
+This is the root location of Project Change Manager as defined by the **PCM\_ROOT** environment variable.

 Although a changeset is limited to being a SAS program, SAS programs themselves can use the [system function](https://go.documentation.sas.com/?docsetId=lefunctionsref&docsetTarget=p028ivnihf9y1hn1n05tp55587jz.htm&docsetVersion=9.4&locale=en) to invoke OS commands.
 A potential enhancement could be to broaden what could be executed as a changeset.
 This leaves a broad range of possibilities, such as managing directories and files, invoking gradle targets, and executing other command line tools.